 - In Soul Calibur V, a player that is one round away from losing the match gets one free soul gauge stock in the next round.
 This only happens once though- they'll have to carry themselves the rest of the way.

 - Some house rules for Monopoly give a certain amount of money to a player who gets bankrupted, allowing them to keep playing.
 Additional requirements vary between houses.
+This isn't always a good thing: since the only way to end the game is for one player to completely dominate the others, methods of lessening that domination often just drag out the inevitable.

 - The "Second Wind" feature in Borderlands, whereby if you manage to kill an enemy as you're in the throes of death yourself, you gain a small amount of health back, and can continue.